jeromebrule/Nextjs_lab/README.md

 ```
 ### Frontend
-- As a unauthentificated user I see a welcome page page.
+- As an unauthentificated user I see a welcome page page.

   - I have access to a navigation to access to user listing
     - I have access to a search input to look for a specific contact name.